RobotLocomotion/drake/drake/examples/kuka_iiwa_arm/dev/monolithic_pick_and_place/README.md

  --orientation=-0.0
 ```

-or alternatively, navigate to the
+or alternatively, you can use ``bazel run`` using the appropriate
-`drake-distro/drake/examples/kuka_iiwa_arm/dev/monolithic_pick_and_place_demo/`
+full path/target specifier.
+For instance, from the current directory, you
-directory and then execute :
+can execute the demo using :

 ```
 bazel run :monolithic_pick_and_place_demo --config snopt -- --box_choice=1